JavaScript is required

 This is where Italian grammar gets fun.
 You start noticing which verbs naturally take objects and which don't, and it helps you understand sentence structure better overall.

-Anyway, if you're working on your Italian grammar and want to see these constructions in real content, Migaku's browser extension lets you look up words and phrases instantly while reading Italian articles or watching videos.
+Anyway, if you're working on your Italian grammar and want to see these constructions in real content, Migaku's browser extension and app let you look up words and phrases instantly while reading Italian articles or watching videos.
 Makes learning from authentic material way easier.
 There's a 10-day free trial if you want to check it out.

 Learn Italian with Migaku